Postgraduate Research Studies

 - Taxation: personal, entities and consolidated groups, GST; taxation administration and compliance, and taxation policy.

 The Discipline has a vigorous postgraduate research program and offers the following research degrees:

-The Discipline of Business Law Postgraduate Research Coordinator is Dr David Chaikin.
+The Discipline of Business Law Postgraduate Research Coordinator is David Chaikin.